The Happy Meal inventor says McDonald's didn't want it at first

 After more than a year of successful tests, the Happy Meal went national in 1979.

-The $1.10 meal was circus wagon-themed and its the first toys were a McDoodle stencil, a spinning top, erasers and other products.”Your kids will love McDonald’s Happy Meal.
+The $1.10 meal was circus wagon-themed and its first toys were a McDoodle stencil, a spinning top, erasers and other products.
+“Your kids will love McDonald’s Happy Meal.
 It’s food and fun in a box,” said a commercial that year.

 Later that year, McDonald’s created a meal tied to the debut of “Star Trek: The Motion Picture” movie, the first of many Happy Meal promotional tie-ins to movies.
 A TV spot featured a Klingon telling parents to bring their children to McDonald’s for a Star Trek meal.